AlvaroGI/SimulaQron_2018/README.md

 # Usage
 #### Requirements
-Before running our project, be sure to have SimulaQron installed and running on your computer (see [SimulaQron guide](https://softwarequtech.github.io/SimulaQron/html/GettingStarted.html))
+Be sure to have SimulaQron installed and running on your computer (see [SimulaQron guide](https://softwarequtech.github.io/SimulaQron/html/GettingStarted.html))

 #### Before running
 First, be sure to have executed